jkwchui/chem-jon-hk/docs/jon/teaching/habits.md

 At the beginning of class, students collect a color hard-copy of a note template.
 I have the same template on my iPad, and explain through filling the template.
 The provision of a template means that they can follow along for note-taking in class.

 The templates include some questions (usually when the question is long).
-We solve these in-class, along with other (shorter) questions I "freestyle",^[freestyle] using mini-whiteboards.
+We solve these in-class, along with other (shorter) questions I "freestyle",[^freestyle] using mini-whiteboards.

-^[freestyle]: Most of the time I have ad-lib'ed these for dozens of time already!
+[^freestyle]: Most of the time I have ad-lib'ed these for dozens of time already!

-I chose this style because I believe in visual representations reveal connections between different parts of the same topic.
+I chose this style because:

+1. I believe in visual representations reveal connections between different parts of the same topic, and I know that, despite all the excellent resources available, this is a missing resource.
+2. Chem has a very long syllabus, and it is essential to have an organized binder.
+By diploma age we *assume* students know how to take notes, but in practice most do not have the ability/experience of doing that.
+3. Pen-on-paper forces processing that staring at powerpoints don't.
+4. It is easy to copy / watch, and *believe* you can do something without actually being able to.
+The short cycles with immediate feedback ensures skill acquisition, and for me to adjust the next stages *given where the students are at*.

+The principle weakness is that students can be lured into copying, often with tremendous effort to replicate my usage of color / precise lines.
+Verbatim reproduction is unhelpful, and often spills into the problem-solving time.
+Some students are frustrated because they feel they do not have sufficient skill to do a good job in keeping up with the note-taking.

 ### Designing note templates